Consensys/doc.web3signer/docs/Reference/API/json-rpc.md

 ### Returns

-`Array of data` : Account address with which Web3Signer is signing transactions.
+`Array of data` - Account address with which Web3Signer is signing transactions

 <!--tabs-->